atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i: i
 Ih'
-“and I will have my own way : you, ■ “will have me to thank by and by, |
+and I will have my own way : you, ■ will have me to thank by and by, |
 , i
-“for the making of you and your fa“ “ ft
+for the making of you and your fa ft
 • i b
-“Z -- -- -- -- ds, Madam !" — Here his
+Z -- -- -- -- ds, Madam !" — Here his
 fi
-patience was quite exhausted - — “|
+patience was quite exhausted - — |
-“run on at this rate — You would make ‘‘ a paribn swear— — tell you, you will I 11
+run on at this rate — You would make ‘‘ a paribn swear— — tell you, you will I 11
 I A
-“ruin us all. — We only want to be j
-“what we are; that is, I do not want #
+ruin us all. — We only want to be j what we are; that is, I do not want #
 I
 to be otherwise;; would the girls,
-“I dare lay, if you would let them
+I dare lay, if you would let them
 *
-“alone.
+alone.
 You have already hindered I
-“Fanny of a good match, by filling I
-“her head with your confounded non i
+Fanny of a good match, by filling I her head with your confounded non i
 W;
-“sense about people of fashion and \
+sense about people of fashion and \
-“polite life, and Inch stuff She would j
-“have been fettled in a very affluent j
-“manner, and would have been very K happy with Mr. Lewfon, if you had | - ' “let ' I
+polite life, and Inch stuff She would j have been fettled in a very affluent j manner, and would have been very K happy with Mr. Lewfon, if you had | - ' let ' I
 • j
 ft t
 !